MicrosoftDocs/azure-docs/articles/cloud-shell/using-the-shell-window.md

 > [!NOTE]
 > If no text is selected when you type <kbd>Ctrl</kbd>-<kbd>C</kbd>, Cloud Shell sends the `Ctrl C`
 > character to the shell.
-This could terminate the currently running command.
+This would terminate the currently running command.

 ## Resize Cloud Shell window